joannakl/cs102/projects/project3_logs.markdown

 - You may use any classes to handle the file I/O, but probably the simplest ones are `File` and `Scanner` classes.
 You are responsible for knowing how to use the classes that you select.

-- The `LoginStats` is is responsible for reading input from standard input and printing output to standard output.
-No other classes should the reading from or writing to those streams.
+- The `LoginStats` class is responsible for reading input from standard input and printing output to standard output.
+No other classes should be reading from or writing to those streams.

 </div> </div></div>